 The following industries have claimed significant R&D tax credits and received millions in additional capital to reinvest into their workforce, infrastructure, and continued innovation:

 Do you have these job titles on your payroll, or do you hire third-party contractors to do these jobs?

 Unsure of whether your medical and/or pharmaceutical development qualifies?
 The innovations your company has been working on may be eligible for significant tax breaks.
-STRIKE Advisory, LLC employs tax experts with years of experience in R&D Tax Credits.
-At STRIKE, we work on a success-based fee structure enabling businesses in the medical and pharmaceutical industry to claim R&D and Orphan Drug credits/refunds without any out-of-pocket costs.
+Strike Tax Advisory employs tax experts with years of experience in R&D Tax Credits.
+At Strike, we work on a success-based fee structure enabling businesses in the medical and pharmaceutical industry to claim R&D and Orphan Drug credits/refunds without any out-of-pocket costs.
 We offer complete audit protection and a money-back guarantee.
-Use our R&D Tax Calculator to estimate your potential benefit, and partner with STRIKE to claim your tax credits with no up-front costs.
+Use our R&D Tax Calculator to estimate your potential benefit, and partner with Strike to claim your tax credits with no up-front costs.
 Contact one of our experts today.

 The R&D Tax Credit was created to incentivize companies across multiple industries to keep high-tech jobs in the United States.
 Companies can claim employee wages, supplies & raw materials, computer rental costs, and third-party contractor expenditures incurred throughout the R&D process.
 Current law permits companies to amend prior year tax returns (going back three years), offering additional financial benefits from tax refunds.
 If you cannot use the R&D credits immediately, the IRS allows taxpayers to carry credits forward up to 20 years.